dss-extensions/dss_capi/README.md

 Also note that even though we don't add copyright notices to each of the files, most of files from the OpenDSS original codebase were modified to create the version presented today in this repository.
 Please refer to the Git commit history for more information.

-Thanks to colleagues at the University of Campinas, Brazil, for providing feedback and helping me test this project, as well as everyone that reported issues and helped the development.
+Thanks to colleagues at the University of Campinas, Brazil, for providing feedback and helping me test this project, especially during its inception in 2016-2017, as well as everyone that reported issues and helped the development since the public release in 2018.